Fully-heavy tetraquark states and their evidences in the LHC observations: Introduction

-In this work, we will show that the mass spectrum of the LHCb observations can fit in the pattern obtained in a nonrelativistic potential quark model (NRPQM) which is developed recently for the heavy tetraquark system~\cite{Liu:2019zuc}.
-The NRPQM is based on the Hamiltonian proposed by the Cornell model~\cite{Eichten:1978tg}, which contains a linear confinement and a one-gluon-exchange (OGE) potential for heavy quark-quark and quark-antiquark interactions.
-The Cornell model has made great successes in the description of the charmonium and bottomonium spectra with high precision, and been broadly applied to multiquark systems in the literature.
-In Ref.~\cite{Liu:2019zuc} we adopted the Cornell model for the study of all-heavy tetraquark system with a Gaussian expansion method.
-The masses of the $S$-wave all-heavy tetraquark states were predicted there and we found that the $S$-wave $T_{(cc\bar{c}\bar{c})}$ masses should be above the two-charmonium thresholds within a commonly accepted parameter space~\cite{Liu:2019zuc}.
-This turns out to be consistent with the broad structure around 6.2 to 6.8 GeV.
-With the same parameters determined in Ref.~\cite{Liu:2019zuc} we will show in this work that the narrow state may arise from the $P$-wave $T_{(cc\bar{c}\bar{c})}$ states.
+In Refs.~\cite{Liu:2019zuc,Liu:2021rtn} we adopted a nonrelativistic potential quark model (NRPQM), which is based on the Hamiltonian proposed by the Cornell model~\cite{Eichten:1978tg}, for the study of fully-heavy tetraquark system.
+The masses of the $1S$-wave fully-heavy tetraquark states were predicted there and we found that the $1S$-wave $T_{(4c)}$ masses should be above the two-charmonium thresholds within a commonly accepted parameter space~\cite{Liu:2019zuc}.
+This turns out to be consistent with the structure $X(6600)$.
+The predicted masses of the $2S$-wave $T_{(4c)}$ states are comparable with the narrow structure $X(6900)$.
+Later studies by Refs.~\cite{Wang:2019rdo,Wang:2021kfv,Lu:2020cns,Li:2021ygk,Zhao:2020jvl} turn out to agree with our predictions.

-As follows, we first give a brief introduction to our framework.
-We then present the full numerical results for the $S$ and $P$-wave $T_{(cc\bar{c}\bar{c})}$ states to compare with the experimental observations.
-Phenomenological consequence and implications for future experimental studies will be discussed.
+In this work we carry out a systematic study of the fall-apart decays of the $1S$-, $2S$- and $1P$-wave $T_{(4Q)}$ states in the NRPQM framework.
+The $1S$-, $2S$- and $1P$-wave $T_{(4Q)}$ ($Q=c,b$) states are calculated in the same framework.
+Thus, it allows us to obtain a self-consistent treatment for the mass spectrum and decay properties.
+We will show that some of these structures observed at LHC may arise from the $S$- and $P$-wave $T_{(4c)}$ states.
+To proceed, we first give a brief introduction to our model and method.